Do Go On - 397 - Aviator Charles Kingsford Smith

 People are just waiting around.

-So, they didn't make it.
+So they didn't make it.

 And that's only in January.

-These guys are trying it in, like, August, September.
+These guys are trying it in like August, September.

-So, it's only a few months later they're going to have a go.
+So it's only a few months later they're going to have a go.

-But you can sort of understand why they'd have some confidence
+But you can sort of understand why they'd have some confidence based on what they've done in recent times.

-All it takes is one little thing to go wrong, isn't it?
+But yeah, that's all it takes is one little thing to go wrong, isn't it?

 That's right.